You are here: Inspire Me > Exeter by Train > Get Outdoors in Exeter by Train

 Exeter's location in the heart of Devon, close to beautiful countryside and the coast, means that there are plenty of opportunities to enjoy the great outdoors and get active.
 As you travel into Exeter by train you'll pass through green fields and in some places along the edge of the south Devon coastline, so why not hop off the train and explore this beautiful region by following our suggested itinerary...

 Stop for a coffee break at one of the cafes lining the Quayside, then head to one of the watersports centres here to have a go at an activity on the river itself!
-You can hire canoes, kayaks and paddleboards from Saddles & Paddles, AS Watersports and Haven Banks.
+You can hire canoes, kayaks and paddleboards from Saddles & Paddles and AS Watersports.
 Spend some time on the river building your paddling skills, then if you're feeling confident, paddle downstream for approximately 1.5 miles (2.4 km) to reach Double Locks, a waterside pub where you can get back on dry land for a drink and lunch with unrivalled scenic views of the river!

-After lunch, paddle back to the Quayside and head in to Exeter’s city centre – about a 10-15 minute walk from the Quayside, or an easy cycle with your Co-Bike!
+After lunch, paddle back to the Quayside and head into Exeter’s city centre – about a 10-15 minute walk from the Quayside.
 Steeped in more than 2,000 years of history, there are a number of ways to explore and discover this fascinating city.

 If you’d prefer to explore Exeter at your own pace, then Exeter’s self-guided heritage trails are a great way to discover the city's intriguing past.
 There are three to choose from, the City Wall Trail, the Medieval Trail and the Woollen Trail.
 All of them have their starting point in the city centre and are between 1-2 miles long.
 Learn about the three trails in our blog and find out which one is the best for you.